 Swim England London Awards15 October 2019

 Swim England London holds an annual awards ceremony to celebrate the achievements of its members.
 Since 2019 these regional awards now form part of the overall Swim England National Awards with regional recipients being put forward for the national equivalent.
-The Swim England National Awards have been cancelled for 2020.

 Alongside these awards Swim England London also presents the following three awards;

 The Jeff Cook Salver is awarded to the winner of the Long Service to Aquatics.
 This award recognises an individual who has a sustained commitment to the delivery of aquatics and has regularly gone above and beyond their role.